camunda/camunda-docs/docs/self-managed/operational-guides/troubleshooting/troubleshooting.md

 ### Interpretation of the results

-Each script produces an output indicating the status of individual checks, which can be either `[OK]`, which signals a healthy status, or `[KO]`, which signals an unhealthy status.
+Each script produces an output indicating the status of individual checks, which can be either `[OK]`, which signals a healthy status, or `[FAIL]`, which signals an unhealthy status.

 While the scripts continue execution even if a check fails, it may be necessary to review the logs to identify the failed element.

 At the end of each script, a global check status is provided, indicating whether any tests failed and the corresponding error code.
 For example:

 ```
-[KO] ./checks/zeebe/connectivity.sh: At least one of the tests failed (error code: 5).
+[FAIL] ./checks/zeebe/connectivity.sh: At least one of the tests failed (error code: 5).
 ```

 ### Handling errors